mikeroyal/Steam-Deck-Guide/README.md

 [AMD FidelityFX Super Resolution (FSR)](https://www.amd.com/en/technologies/radeon-software-fidelityfx) is an open source, high-quality solution for producing high resolution frames from lower resolution inputs.
 FSR enables “practical performance” for costly render operations, such as hardware ray tracing for the AMD RDNA™ and AMD RDNA™ 2 architectures.

 [AMD FidelityFX Super Resolution (FSR) 2.0](https://www.amd.com/en/press-releases/2022-03-17-introducing-amd-software-adrenalin-edition-2022-release-and-amd) is an open source, high-quality solution for producing high resolution frames from lower resolution inputs.
 It uses temporal data and optimized anti-aliasing to boost framerates in supported games while delivering similar or better image quality than native resolution without requiring dedicated machine learning hardware.
-AMD FSR 2.0 will be available some time Q2 2022.

 [MangoHud](https://github.com/flightlessmango/MangoHud) is a Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.